Valensas/blog.vdpmag.com/_posts/2015-02-10-VDP-Bundle-Update.md

 **OTHER**

-Bug Fixes: We squished some serious bugs that caused inefficiencies.
+Bug Fixes: We've also squished some serious bugs that caused serious inefficiencies.